-Amber-Rose Rush: Venod Skantha's life out of control spiralled into murder
+Amber-Rose Rush: Venod Skantha's out-of-control life that spiralled into murder

 At 11.55pm, she sent her last message to him.

-As Mr Clark drove to her home to check up on her, Skantha was already there.
+As Clark drove to her home to check up on her, Skantha was already there.

 He had driven to Glen Rd and picked up Witness 32 around 11.40pm.